 How We Helped NATIONAL GRID

-The project was designed to be completed in 4 phases over several years to continue full office operation during construction and meet the clients’ budgetary goals.
-Principals of New York Engineers performed this project while at previous firms including Joseph R. Loring and Associates and HKA.
+The project was designed to be completed in 4 phases over several years to continue full office operation during construction and meet the client’s budgetary goals.
+Principals of NY Engineers performed this project while at previous firms including Joseph R. Loring and Associates and HKA.